joeldoe/Brute-Forcing-Tool/README.md

 # Brute-Forcing-Tool
-This is a GUI application which performs brute force attack on services like FTP, SSH, HTTP
+This is a python application which performs brute force attack on services like FTP, SSH, HTTP.